Find schools

 “Californians really have to keep in mind that we should be moving away from the concept that drought is just an occasional emergency that happens and goes away to continuing to recognize the importance of making water conservation a way of life in California,” White says.

 During drought years, the California DWR prepares and implements a drought contingency plan.
-Most recently, that included temporary petitions that sought modifications of certain water rights requirements, and empowered the SWP to manage the limited water supply to meet suitable water quality in the San Francisco Bay-Delta for minimum human health and safety needs.
-The Delta watershed covers more than 75,000 square miles and includes the largest estuary on the west coast.
-DWR also installed a drought barrier: a rock-filled channel closure across West False River in the western Delta, to minimize salinity intrusion in the area.
+That has included temporary petitions seeking modifications to certain water rights requirements and empowering the SWP to manage the limited water supply to meet suitable water quality in the San Francisco Bay-Delta to meet minimum human health and safety needs.
+The Delta watershed covers more than 75,000 square miles and includes the largest estuary on the West Coast.
+DWR also installed a drought barrier: a rock-filled channel closure across West False River in the western Delta to minimize salinity intrusion in the area.

 “In addition to actions taken in Water Years 2021 and 2022, DWR is also taking steps to improve water supply through new infrastructure and expedited groundwater recharge,” White says.

-Not all the infrastructure is brick and mortar: the Groundwater Accounting Platform is a state-supported data tool that enables groundwater sustainability agencies across California to track water availability and use.
+Not all infrastructure is brick-and-mortar: the Groundwater Accounting Platform is a state-supported data tool that enables groundwater sustainability agencies across California to track water availability and use.
 The platform works with other state efforts such as the Open and Transparent Water Data Act, the Newsom Administration’s Water Resilience Portfolio and Water Supply Strategy, and the DWR Water Accounting team’s Water Budget Handbook.

 The most important new water management proposal in California is the Delta Conveyance Project.
 The Delta is an integral component of California’s water distribution system: 50 percent of California’s water supply flows through it.
 Seismic threats, a rising sea level, and other consequences of climate change threaten it.
 The proposed Delta Conveyance Project would protect and preserve the Delta’s water supply by rehabilitating critical infrastructure and building new conveyance methods.

-The DWR collaborates with research partners to analyze post-fire impacts on snow and hydrology, and to better model snowmelt and runoff, soil conditions, sublimation, and changes to the landscape from climate change, fire, and tree mortality.
-Staff in DWR’s Snow Surveys and Water Supply Forecasting are coordinating with hundreds of scientists, researchers, and partner agencies to present the best picture of runoff conditions possible in the face of unprecedented drought and climate change.
+The DWR collaborates with research partners to analyze post-fire impacts on snow and hydrology and to better model snowmelt and runoff, soil conditions, sublimation, and landscape changes from climate change, fire, and tree mortality.
+Staff in DWR’s Snow Surveys and Water Supply Forecasting are coordinating with hundreds of scientists, researchers, and partner agencies to present the best possible picture of runoff conditions amid unprecedented drought and climate change.

 “As California experiences more extreme wet and dry periods, it is critical for the State to deploy innovative forecasting and water management strategies to adapt to our changing climate,” White says.